Oxen-AI/oxen-release/README.md

 ## Integrating Labeling Tools

 For most supervised learning projects you will have some sort of annotation or labeling workflow.
-There are some popular open source tools for labeling data that can integrate with an Oxen workflow.
+There are some popular open source tools such as [Label Studio](https://labelstud.io/) for labeling data that can integrate with an Oxen workflow.

-For some examples of integrating Oxen into your annotation workflow, check out our [Oxen Annotation Documentation](Annotation.md).
+For an example of integrating Oxen into your Label Studio workflow, check out our [Oxen Annotation Documentation](annotation/LabelStudio.md).

 ## Diff